erizomovil/TareaLND/readme.md

 ## Built With

-  - [PurpleBooth](https://github.com/PurpleBooth/a-good-readme-template) - Utilizado para el readme
+  - [PurpleBooth](https://github.com/PurpleBooth/a-good-readme-template) - used for the creation of readme

 ## Authors